-Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
+Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at different times.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
+Mortgages have been issued at 5.75% per annum and interest is payable to Note holders at a rate of 4.2% per annum until February 2027 and thereafter at a rate of 5.2% per annum.
+Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.